 I made quite a lot of stuffing and had some extra because my peppers were rather small.
 I drizzled some olive oil on it and saved it for the next day, to have on its own for lunch.
 We had the peppers with a pea shoot salad I made with the tips of the mange touts I’m growing in seed trays.
 The tips of the little plants need to be pinched to become bushy.
 I’ll write the recipe for the salad in another post not to make this one too long.

-Here is what you need and how to make these gorgeous peppers:
+Here is what you need and how to make four servings of these gorgeous peppers:

 For the couscous: